namje0/namje_shipwright/README.md

 ## Bugs
 - Lounging crew members may not get teleported on a ship swap.
+- Colony deed tenants may be unlinked from the deed and have a new tenant spawn.
-- Colony deed NPCs on your ship will have their quests failed when swapping ships.
+- Colony deed tenants on your ship will have their quests failed when swapping ships.
 This is a limitation from how ships are stored
 - Harvestables (e.g mothtrap) are inconsistent on ship swap and may reset.
 - Dropped items won't be stored on ship swap.